muhfajar/blog/content/post/2022/06/s3-new-challenger-cloudflare-r2.md

 draft: true

 ---
-I love Cloudflare, not because it's free, but because it has many features that I need, like caching, routing, serving the static page, and object storage (this one is not free, but much more cheap compared to the similar service) etc etc.
+I love Cloudflare, not because it's free, but because it has many features that I need, like caching, routing, serving the static page, and object storage, etc etc.

  Provider            | Storage Cost for 250GB